FIWARE-Ops/tech-x-challenge/README.md

 ![Setup](./img/tech-x-setup.png)

 The diagram shows the relevant components and their interaction.
-They are not necessarily in the provided sequence, but their are certain dependencies between some steps.
+They are not necessarily in the provided sequence, but there are certain dependencies between some steps.

 1. The person("NaturalPerson") receives a LegalPerson-Credential[^1] and a NaturalPerson-Credential[^3], containing the self-descrption of the organisation and the identity of the user itself.
 The NaturalPerson-Credential is issued by the organisation described in the LegalPerson-Credential.
     * The issuer([Keycloak](https://github.com/wistefan/keycloak-vc-issuer)) uses [WaltId](https://github.com/walt-id/waltid-ssikit) to get the actual credential